CorruptedPhysco/College-FixIt-Final/README.md

 A modern, responsive **college complaint management system** built for FOSSHACK V1.0.
 Students can submit complaints, and admins can manage, resolve, and track them easily — all in real time.

+[!WARNING]
+As This Is a Demo You Can also Register As Admin in the actual web app admin registration shouldn't be allowed

 ---

 ## 🚀 Features